Go Back

 Crab Salad

-• Shred the imitation crab - I've found the best method is using a hand mixer, but you can also use a knife.
+• Shred the imitation crab using a hand mixer, two forks, or a knife.

 Combining the Sushi Casserole